 Prioritize quality when making these videos.
 While do-it-yourself tools do exist, attorneys are better served by working directly with an animation company that can ensure the quality and accuracy of their animations.

 - Knows the basic conventions that must be followed.

 - Spends the time to understand your case and your goals.

 When you work with these companies, see what you can do to integrate them into your case team.
 “We recently were working with a law firm on a mass action suit,” says IdeaRocket Creative Director William Gadea.
 “It really helped to have direct access to their environmental consultants, so that we could make sure we had the science right.”

 For help creating court animations to support your next case, contact the animation experts at IdeaRocket.
+We make videos in techniques such as 2d and 3d animation, mixed media, whiteboard, motion graphics and live action.
 We have the professional approach and expertise you need to make high-quality animations for court and other legal applications.